ember-learn/super-rentals-tutorial/src/chapters/04-component-basics.md

 +</Jumbo>
 ```

 After saving the changes, your page should automatically reload, and, _voilà_... nothing changed?
 Well, that's exactly what we wanted to happen this time!
-We successfully *[refactored](TODO: link to refactored)* our index template to use the `<Jumbo>` component, and everything still works as expected.
+We successfully *[refactored][TODO: link to refactored]* our index template to use the `<Jumbo>` component, and everything still works as expected.
 And the tests still pass!

 <!-- TODO: screenshot of running tests? -->